 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
 The activities may involve physical contact or non-contact activities, such as involving children with pornographic material or watching sexual activities or encouraging children to behave in sexually inappropriate ways.
+Sexual abuse can also take place online.
 Signs of sexual abuse displayed by children may include:

-Ī Location: St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a 19 of 28 s Last Reviewed: January 2021 Next Review: September 2021 Author/Lead: Pastoral D Deputy Head
+Location: St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Page: 22 o Last Reviewed: September 2021 Next Review: August 2022 Author/Lead: Pastoral D Deputy Head

-- Difficulty walking or sitting - Pain/itching/bleeding/bruising/discharge to the genital area/anus - Urinary infections/sexually transmitted diseases - Persistent sore throats - Eating disorders - Self-mutilation - Refusing to change for gym or participate in physical activities - Exhibiting an inappropriate sexual knowledge for their age - Exhibiting sexualised behaviour in their play or with other children - Lack of peer relationships, sleep disturbances, acute anxiety/fear - School refusal, running away from home.
+- Difficulty walking or sitting - Pain/itching/bleeding/bruising/discharge to the genital area/anus - Spending excessive and / or sustained periods in the toilet - Urinary infections/sexually transmitted diseases - Persistent sore throats - Eating disorders - Self-mutilation - Refusing to change for gym or participate in physical activities - Exhibiting an inappropriate sexual knowledge for their age - Exhibiting sexualised behaviour in their play or with other children - Lack of peer relationships, sleep disturbances, acute anxiety/fear - School refusal, running away from home.